Salomon S-Lab Sonic Review Facts

 The open mesh upper is keeps feet cool on race day or in hot weather conditions

 .
 The exceptional breathability allows feet to dry quickly should you get them wet.
 There are some synthetic overlays on the upper of the shoe to lock the foot down and provide structure but do not take away from the breathability of the shoe.

 This is one of the most plush

 shoes in the S-Lab line.
-The S-Lab line is built to be a lightweight, racing shoe, but fortunately, is also nicely cushioned and comfortable.
+The S-Lab line is built to be a lightweight, racing shoe, but fortunately, it is also nicely cushioned and comfortable.
 The SensiFit technology and lacing system are excellent at providing a good fitting shoe which adds to the overall comfort, as does the space in the toe box.

 This is a quality shoe with a lot of durable technologies, especially the Contagrip outsole.
 Runners get a lot of good miles in this shoe.
-Both the Energy Cell and foam cushioning are very durable, and will provide the same cushioning out of box as you do after several hundred miles in them.
+Both the Energy Cell and the foam cushioning are very durable and will provide the same cushioning out of the box as you do after several hundred miles in them.
 Some runners found an issue with the upper showing signs of wear, especially in the forefoot area.
-However, because of the mesh construction, usually the tears are small and don’t extend far.
+However, because of the mesh construction, usually, the tears are small and don’t extend far.